Derwent Whittlesey’s Classification Of World Agricultural Regions

 • Intercropping: Intercropping is the practice of planting two or more crops together in the same field.
 This can help to improve soil fertility and reduce the risk of crop failure.

 Intensive subsistence agriculture with paddy crop dominance is a labour-intensive type of agriculture.
 Farmers typically work long hours to cultivate their fields and harvest their crops.
-However, this type of agriculture is also very productive, and farmers are able to produce enough food to feed their families and sell any surplus in the market.
+However, this type of agriculture is also very productive, and farmers can produce enough food to feed their families and sell any surplus in the market.

 Image source